noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 After meeting up with Lillywood-san and exchanging some small talks, Lillywood-san spoke with her gentle smile still on her face.

-“Since you’re already here, I’d like to take you around Yggfresis but....
+“Since you’re already here, I’d like to take you around Yggfresis but...
 I guess that would make Isis angry with me.”

 [Unnn?]